tnestorxperi/tnestorxperi/README.md

 - 👋 Hi, I’m @tnestorxperi
 - 👀 I’m interested in devops for NetSuite
-- 🌱 I’m currently learning language
+- 🌱 I’m currently learning a new language

-- 📫 How to reach me ...
+- 📫 How to reach me ... tom.nestor@simplyput.com

 <!---
 tnestorxperi/tnestorxperi is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.